 If you need to reset a check engine light, you can do so by disconnecting the negative battery cable or using an OBD II scanner.
 However, if you just learn how to reset your check engine light without fixing the initial problem, then the light will reappear instantly.
-Read on below.
-Our San Diego service team covers potential issues and solutions below, so you can reset your check engine light with confidence.

 Almost all vehicles have check engine lights, designed to alert the driver to a range of common problems.
 If the check engine light happens to appear as you’re traveling to San Diego or Rancho Santa Fe, it indicates that the engine performance is decreasing due to a failing mechanism.
 Usually, the issue has to do with one of the following: